lsuchoy/TrSubParametersCompilation/README.md

 ## Usage
 The .csv data type is very common and can be used with any table reader (e.g. MS Excel).
 In the attached codes, the file is imported using Numpy loadtxt command (with delimiter=',' and skiprows=#of_header_rows).
 Once imported, the compilation can be manipulated as any other numpy array.
 More complex manipulation of the data (such as importing the headers) can be done using Pandas.

+The Python scripts were built and executed using the following modules and versions:

+- **Python 3.8.13**, **Cartopy 0.18.0**, **Matplotlib 3.5.1**, **Netcdf4 1.5.7** and **Numpy 1.22.3**.
+- Some files from the **ptt** (plate tectonics tools) module are also included in this depository (subduction_convergence.py, ridge_spreading_rate.py and separate_ridge_transform_segments.py).
+The ptt module is a custom-made module for plate tectonics calculations of GPlates plate reconstruction models that was created and maintained by John Cannon and can be found at https://github.com/EarthByte/PlateTectonicTools.
+- **pyGPlates 2.8** was used for these codes and is included in the repository

 ## Work process